holacracyone/Holacracy-Constitution/Holacracy-Constitution.md

 ### 3.2 Changing Governance

 Any Circle Member of a Circle may propose changing its Governance by circulating a ***“Proposal”*** to all of its other Circle Members, thus acting as ***“Proposer”***.
 Before the Proposal is adopted, those other Circle Members must have the opportunity to raise concerns about adopting the Proposal.
 Each concern so raised is considered an ***“Objection”*** if it meets the criteria defined herein, and the person who raised it becomes the ***“Objector”***.
-When making Proposals or raising Objections, each Circle Member may only represent the Roles in the Circle for which they serve as Role Lead or Rep Link.
+When making Proposals or raising Objections, each Circle Member may only represent the Roles in the Circle that they either fill as Role Lead or represent as Circle Rep from the Role's inner Circle.
+However, a Circle Member may also represent a Role that they have permission to temporarily represent from one of its normally authorized representatives, until that permission expires or is withdrawn.

 Proposals are considered adopted and amend Governance only once no Objections are so raised.
 If Objections are raised, the Proposer and each Objector must find a way to address the Objections before the Proposal is adopted.
 After any such effort, all Circle Members of the Circle must have another opportunity to raise further Objections to the Proposal before its adoption.

 #### 3.2.1 Criteria for Valid Proposals

 For a Proposal to be valid for processing, the Proposer must be able to describe a Tension that the Proposer senses, and give an example of an actual past or present situation in which the Proposal would have reduced that Tension.
-Further, the Proposer must be able to describe how reducing that Tension would help to better express the Purpose or an Accountability of the Circle, and of a Role in the Circle that the Proposer represents or has permission to temporarily represent from one of its normally authorized representatives.
+Further, the Proposer must be able to describe how reducing that Tension would help to better express the Purpose or an Accountability of the Circle, and of a Role in the Circle that the Proposer represents.

 If at any point the Facilitator becomes clear that a Proposal does not meet this criteria, then the Facilitator must discard the Proposal.
 However, in making this assessment, the Facilitator may only judge whether the Proposer presented the required example and explanations, and whether they were presented with logical reasoning and are thus reasonable.
 The Facilitator may not discard a Proposal based on the accuracy of the Proposer's argument, nor on whether the Proposal would adequately address the Tension.